top of page

 • How much exercise do they need?

-• What should I look for in a Mini Aussie breeder?
+• What should I look for when choosing a Mini Aussie breeder to ensure they are reputable and ethical?

 Look for a reputable breeder who prioritizes health, temperament, and proper socialization.
 Check for health clearances, good breeding practices, and positive reviews from previous buyers.